-1. Possession of firearms, a knife, or other dangerous devices will not be permitted and may result in immediate loss of bus privileges for the remainder of the school year.

-2. Using abusive, profane language on or near a bus in which students are being transported or directing such language toward the students or the driver.

-3. Hindering in any manner the operation of a school bus or obstructing, unnecessarily, any roadway on which a school bus travels.

-4. Making threats against or engaging in physical contact with a school bus driver.
+- 1. Possession of firearms, a knife, or other dangerous devices will not be permitted and may result in immediate loss of bus privileges for the remainder of the school year. - Using abusive, profane language on or near a bus in which students are being transported or directing such language toward the students or the driver. - 3.
+Hindering in any manner the operation of a school bus or obstructing, unnecessarily, any roadway on which a school bus travels. - 4.
+Making threats against or engaging in physical contact with a school bus driver.

-5. When students receive:

-1 report = documentation purpose

-2 reports = probation
+Discipline Procedure:

-3 reports may = 3 day suspension from transportation

-4 reports may = 5 day suspension

-5 reports may = 1 month suspension

-6 reports may = suspension from transportation for the remainder of the year.
+When students receive their 3^{rd} bus safety reports they may receive a 3 day suspension from transportation; 4 reports may = 5 day suspension; 5 reports may = 1 month suspension; and 6 reports may = suspension for the remainder of the school year.

-At the discretion of the Transportation Department, bus riding privileges may be suspended and/or the length of the suspension may be changed from the above discipline procedure due to the nature of the infraction.
+At the discretion of the Transportation Department, bus-riding privileges may be suspended and/or the length of the suspension may be changed from the above discipline procedure due to the nature of the infraction.